Pretty-SFOS/opal/opal-development/README.md

 This directory contains snippets that are needed for developing Opal.

-Each snippet file has corresponding documentation file with the same name.
+Each snippet file has a corresponding documentation file with the same name.

 Please refer to [the wiki](TBD) for additional documentation.